 • Exhibiting threatening, hostile, or intimidating behaviors which potentially cause harm to self and/or others.

 Library users engaging in such behaviors will be given verbal warnings.
-If such warnings are ineffective, the parties involved may be asked to leave the premises if the behavior persists.
+If such warnings are ineffective, the parties involved may be asked to leave the premises.

 In addition, the appropriate CSU statutes, guidelines, and policies are in effect and must be followed.
 Links to the relevant policies are listed below: